brillout/wildcard-api/docs/intro.template.md

 };
 ~~~

-###### Wildcard vs REST/GraphQL
+###### Wildcard VS REST/GraphQL

-REST and GraphQL are great tools to
+REST and GraphQL are tools to create a *generic API*:
-enable an ecosystem of third-party applications built on top of your data;
-with REST and GraphQL you create a generic API.
-That is, an API that aims to be able to fulfill a maximum number of data requirements,
+an API that can fulfill a broad range of data requirements.
-allowing all kinds of third-party applications to be built.
+A generic API allows all kinds of third-party clients to be built on top of your data.

-With Wildcard,
-instead of a generic API,
-you create a custom API:
-an API that is consumed by your clients,
-and only by your clients.
+Wildcard is a tool to create a *custom API*:
-A custom API only fulfills the data requirements of your clients.
+an API that only fulfills the data requirements of your clients.
-If you don't need third parties to be able to access your data,
-then a custom API offers a simple alternative.

-We further compare Wildcard with REST/GraphQL
+A custom API is meant to be consumed by your clients
+and your clients only.

-and custom APIs with generic APIs in the FAQ.
+We compare furhter in the FAQ.

 #### Contents